What Are Cataracts?

-Dougherty Laser Vision is the first Ophthalmologist in California to use the FEMTO LDV Z8 laser.
+Dougherty Laser Vision is the first Ophthalmologist on the West Coast to use the FEMTO LDV Z8 laser.

 The Ziemer Femto LDV Z8 for Cataract Procedures

-The latest edition to the Ziemer FEMTO LDV line of lasers, the Ziemer’s Femto LDV Z8 laser is Swiss-engineered and FDA-approved.
-The FEMTO LDV Z8 provides the first mobile femtosecond laser solution for refractive, cornea and cataract prodecures to be performed in an all-in-one system.
+Ziemer’s Femto LDV Z8 laser is Swiss-engineered and FDA-approved.
 The Z8 technology provides precision in the cornea and power in the lens with fragmentation.
 In traditional cataract surgery, these incisions are performed manually, with a blade, in a linear fashion.
-Ziemer’s laser technology, however, allows for the incision to be made in a variety of patterns, lending procedures consistently optimal results.
-Laser-driven procedures can be performed using only topical anesthetics.
-As such, they are self-sealing and do not require stitches, which leads to a decreased chance of infection and other complications.
+Ziemer’s laser technology, however, allows for the incision to be made in a variety of patterns with an incredibly fast sequence of low-energy laser pulses, lending procedures consistently optimal results.

 Dropless Cataract Surgery